lastui/rocker/README.md

 # Rocker

-Separate your UI into functional domains and requse precompiled code in different products and usecases.
+Separate your UI into functional domains and reuse precompiled code in different products and usecases.

 What it can do?